jessmiro/cursiveML/README.md

 This code can be run during different intervals at a time.

-To start from the beginning, download just the dataTest folder and replace the location in preprocc.py.
+To start from the beginning, download just the datafiles folder and replace the location in preprocc.py.
 Then use the results of that program to run png_to_csv.py after replacing the location, and then use the results to run modelTest.py.
 Make sure to replace the location in the code and also download the labels_copy.csv and replace the location in the code.